 Blood sugar dysregulation affects many people with conditions ranging from diabetes, hormone imbalances and even dementia.
 However, researchers are now finding that a hot bath can help to control blood sugar and even reduce inflammation.

 In a recent study by Loughborough University, scientists discovered that bathing burned about as many calories as a half-hour walk.
 This improved the overall blood sugar response in the participants.
 The study also indicated that people who have diabetes and soak in a hot bathtub regularly are able to reduce their levels of sugar and glucose in the blood.
 The spike in body temperature increases the production of nitric oxide.
 This substance in your blood helps to improve blood flow and therefore transport glucose throughout your body more effectively.

 We are all hyper-aware of keeping our immune systems in check of late, and winter is renowned for being the cold and flu season.
 Whilst we are all taking more precautions to avoid catching viruses and colds, sometimes even our best safeguarding can end with us sneezing and coughing into a tissue.
-However, a hot bath or shower can sometimes be a fantastic remedy for this.
+However, another benefit of a hot bath or shower is that it can sometimes be a fantastic remedy for this.
 The steam of a bath or shower can help to dry out any mucus in our nose, throat, chest and sinuses.